davidjbradshaw/eslint-config-auto/README.md

 ## Contibuting

 Suggestions for adding new plugings will be carefully considered against the *mostly reasonable* standard and usefulness.
-If you would like to help out, then I would like add support for *Vue* and other popular frameworks.
+If you would like to help out, then I would like to add support for *Vue* and other popular frameworks.
 Thanks goes to [awesome-eslint](https://github.com/dustinspecker/awesome-eslint) for having collated the packages this project utalises.

 ## Install